jorisvddonk/tzo/README.md

 | `getContext` | A                                        | string                      | Pops A off the stack, then gets the context value pointed to by A and pushes it onto the stack                                                                                                                                                                                                                                                                                   |
 | `setContext` | B, A                                     | string/number, string       | Pops A and B off the stack.
 The context value pointed to by A is set to B                                                                                                                                                                                                                                                                                                        |
 | `goto`       | A                                        | string/number               | Pops A off the stack.
 If it is a number, sets the program counter to that value.
 If it is a string, looks up the string in the labelmap and sets the program counter to the value found in the label map                                                                                                                                                                         |

+## Custom (Foreign) Opcodes

+As you can see above, the default set of opcodes is pretty barebones, and does not support a lot of functionality.
+This is by design!

+The Tzo VM is _designed to be extended_.
+Define your own opcodes, their behaviour, and then use these custom opcodes in your programs!
+Programs that target your custom opcodes will obviously not be executable outside of your VM or a VM implementing the same specification, but that doesn't matter!

+The [QuestMark](https://github.com/jorisvddonk/questmark) [QuestVM](https://github.com/jorisvddonk/questmark/blob/fb37a58dd38c9dda38d8c9b6dd3fc07daaa8ec05/src/QuestVM.ts) is an example of a customized Tzo VM.

 # Standard Representation